The Bristol Bombay.

 Striking painting for a Shell advertisement of the late 1930s, again showing three Bombays in the configuration of the prototype.

-Sadly the prototype came to grief in early February 1939.
+Sadly, the prototype came to grief in early February 1939.
 It experienced engine trouble but managed to pull off a perfect landing on a field on the edge of suburban North-East London.
 After the engine was fixed, the aircraft taxied to the far edge of the field to prepare for take-off but seems to have encountered some obstruction that caused the undercarriage to collapse.
 The aircraft was recovered to Bristol's Filton factory but it does not seem to have ever flown again.
 Full details at <this link>.
+The prototype does seem to have been kept in one piece at Filton for a number of years and visitors remember seeing it with the name "Josephine" painted on the nose.
 The last flight of the prototype was some three and a half years after it had first taken to the air, yet the first production aircraft had still not flown!
 What had been happening?

 Delays in Production.